webplatform/docs/concepts/programming/variables_in_javascript/index.md

 A JavaScript identifier must start with a letter, underscore (_), or dollar sign ($); subsequent characters can also be digits (0-9).
 Because JavaScript is case sensitive, letters include the characters "A" through "Z" (uppercase) and the characters "a" through "z" (lowercase).

 Starting with JavaScript 1.5, you can use ISO 8859-1 or Unicode letters such as å and ü in identifiers.
-You can also use the \uXXXX [Unicode escape sequences|#Unicode_escape_sequences] as characters in identifiers.
+You can also use the \uXXXX [Unicode escape sequences{{!}}#Unicode_escape_sequences] as characters in identifiers.

 Some examples of legal names are Number_hits, temp99, and _name.